gigit0000/nvidia-llamaindex-contest/README.md

 * Demo [X](https://x.com/williamgogo00/status/1855477493496795492)
 * Demo [Youtube](https://www.youtube.com/watch?v=TNIGRqrm2yo)

+# Afterword
+This app is more than just a lab experiment; it’s for practical use across various educational settings, when equipped with security measures such as LAN access control and desktop IP restrictions.
+While hallucinations couldn’t be entirely eliminated, with incorporating Nemoguardrails and adding a few verification steps to conversations I believe Exam Sage is a valuable education tool for students, trainers as well as teachers, professors, and instructors.

 # Next Version To Do
 * Students ID verification process
 * Security modules for DB and DB inserts statements
+* Emailing the exam result to instructors